-- Around possible 'deadweight' that is public funds in Train2Gain just replacing training that employers would have undertaken anyway.
-The expansion of Train2Gain for level 3 and above programmes may increase the possibility of this deadweight as these tend to be the programmes that employers do spend on.

-- The use of 'brokers' and

-'contestability' in Train2Gain.
-Brokers

-add yet another level of possible

-bureaucracy just at a time when the

-sector is trying to reduce this.
-It also

-increases the possibilities of fraud

-and abuse including collusion

-between brokers and some

-providers.
-Contestability introduces

-an element of instability into the
+- Around possible "deadweight" that is public funds in Train2Gain just replacing training that employers would have undertaken anyway.
+The expansion of Train2Gain for level 3 and above programmes may increase the possibility of this deadweight as these tend to be the programmes that employers do spend on. - ➤ The use of "brokers" and "contestability" in Train2Gain.
+Brokers add yet another level of possible bureaucracy just at a time when the sector is trying to reduce this.
+It also increases the possibilities of fraud and abuse including collusion between brokers and some providers.
+Contestability introduces an element of instability into the sector.

-sector.

 - Continuing confusion for employers as to the message around training.
-Providers are going to be approaching employers with free level 2 training, some free level 3 and above free training yet some

-level 3 and above training is going to be much more expensive.
-All of this may be extremely confusing to employers.

-• The new entitlements do not come into operation until 2007-08.
+Providers will be approaching employers with free level 2 training, some free training at level 3 and above, yet other level 3 and above programmes are going to be much more expensive.
+All of this may be extremely confusing to employers. - The new entitlements do not come into operation until 2007-08.
 In 2006-2007 there are cuts in adult learning funding which will result in half a million adult learning places being lost.
-The Government expect that 250,000 of these will be replaced by Train2Gain but there will be a time lag as this programme is rolled out nationally.
+The Government expects that 250,000 of these will be replaced by Train2Gain but there will be a time lag as this programme is rolled out nationally.
 There may also be negative impacts on colleges meeting their fee targets as employers may wait until 2007-8 and the various new initiatives being piloted.

-Providers to have employer engagement strategies and standard as per Agenda for Change UCU recognises that employers are key stakeholders in FE.
+UCU recognises that employers are key stakeholders in FE.
 It is little use colleges providing learning programmes and qualifications which do not enable young people and adults reach their life and employment goals.
-However we would argue that often employers are unsure of what they want from colleges, and approach colleges with expectations which cannot be met, or requests where the colleges operate under external constraints.
-UCU would also wish to see learning in and for the workplace expressed in terms of 'employment' needs.
-At a time when employment is no longer for life and the mantras are around employability and transferable skills, then both side of the employment equation merit consideration the employers' needs and the employees' needs.
+However we would argue that often employers are unsure of what they want from colleges, and approach colleges with expectations which cannot be met, or requests for provision that is subject to external constraints.
+UCU would also wish to see learning in and for the workplace expressed in terms of "employment" needs.
+At a time when employment is no longer for life and the mantras are around employability and transferable skills, then both side of the employment equation merit consideration - the employers' needs and the employees' needs.

 UCU would also argue it takes two sides to make employer engagement real.
 Whilst we recognize that some colleges could do better in this field, UK employers have a poor record in training when compared with the UK's international competitors.
 UCU considers that the problem lies in the voluntary nature of vocational education and training.
 If VET is to be demand-led, then there needs to be a move towards post-voluntarism, towards more government intervention in terms of both incentives and sanctions against those employers who would rather poach than coach.
 Incentives could be in the form of tax credits against a list of measures that indicate the employer is taking their responsibilities in VET seriously.
 We would advocate a statutory base to employers' obligations in; for example a statutory right to a minimum of time off for study, and the inclusion of the right to consultation over training matters included in collective bargaining.
 UCU hopes that the strategies that providers are required to formulate around employer engagement, are not just a repackaging exercise for existing work and policies.